Imperat/ADFS_managers/readme.md

 ------------
 ADFS Managers is opensource project and I develop it only for improve my coding skills and make freely help for ADF of Saratov.
-I promise that I willn't earn money using this project.
+I promise that I shan't earn money using this project.
 For this reason, if you are interesting, you are free in contributing for this project.
 You can create new issue, pull request or write me e-mail in leliykin@gmail.com or in Telegram "+79603412336".